 If there is a chance that language may cause a barrier to your gaining employment, find some online courses to start to learn the language of the country if you don’t already speak it.
 Of course, you will pick up much more when you are fully immersed and hear it spoken constantly, however, getting a headstart on developing these skills will help you, especially in the workplace.

 If there is an ex-pat community in the country you are moving to, try and make inroads and connections to help find work with English speaking employers or serving English speaking customers.
+One more option is finding a job offered especially to foreigners.
+For instance, if you move to Canada, you can get a job in a company that is hiring a temporary foreign worker in Canada (engage un travailleur étranger temporaire au Canada), as they can’t find the same workforce among the local citizens.

 Getting The Right Place To Live